gerhardf1/F3F-Timer/README.md

 # Usage:

-* First of all the App has to be started.
+* First of all the App "F3FTimer" has to be started.
 * It shows the own IP address.
 * After pressing button "Connect" it waits for Base A.
-* Now piCAMTracker of Base A should be powered.
+* Now piCAMTracker of Base A should be powered or button "Connect" shoud be pressed on App "F3FTimerRemoteSwitch"
 * After booting the App will show the IP address of Base A.
-* Now piCAMTracker of Base B should be powered.
+* Now piCAMTracker of Base B should be powered or button "Connect" shoud be pressed on App "F3FTimerRemoteSwitch".
-* After booting the App will show the IP address of Base B and is now ready for start.
+* After booting the App "F3FTimer" will show the IP address of Base B and is now ready for start.
 * you can select between 3 modes:
   * single: the time for one round is measured.
   * continuous: the time for more rounds is measured, countdown starts 30s after last lap.